How to Pay

 The SLC has created a range of resources for students in relation to what they can get, how they apply and what evidence they need to complete their application.
 Please see the links below:

 Find out more about postgraduate loans.

-If you are from outside the EU and none of the above applies to you, you will be eligible for International fee status.
+If you are from outside the UK and none of the above applies to you, you will be eligible for International fee status.
 Note that this fee status can apply to UK passport holders who are living abroad, although some exceptions apply.

 Hardship and Bursary Funding

 We are committed to providing support to students who wish to develop their skills and knowledge by beginning or continuing with existing study.
 The limited bursaries and hardship funds that we have available will assist those most in need, to ensure the widest participation of students in our programmes.

 The Hardship and Bursary Funding Policy with information on hardship support and available bursaries can be found under Policies and Procedures.
 Please use the application form appropriate to your chosen bursary: